ConservationMetrics/gc-scripts-hub/f/frizzle/alerts/README.md

 # Google Cloud Alerts Change Detection Integration

 This script fetches change detection alerts and images from a storage bucket on Google Cloud Platform.
 The script transforms the data for SQL compatibility and stores it in a PostgreSQL database.
-Additionally, it downloads the images and saves them to a specified local directory, and converts several images to JPG.
+Additionally, it saves before-and-after images -- as TIF and JPEG -- to a specified directory.

 ## API Queries